GhostWording/PublicDocumentation/API/Sections/messaging.md

 Path :

-* {area} : area name of the current application doing the call
+* {area} : area name of the current application doing the call (used later to filter the users returned
 * {deviceId} : device id of the current user doing the call

+QueryString :

 * {maxItems} : number max of profiles to return, 20 by default.
+* {maxHours} : define the period of time to look for user's last connection.
+By default we returned only users connected within the last day (24 hours)
+* {gender} : setup the type of gender(s) to return, values can be:
+   - opposite (default) : return only users of the opposite of the user doing the call
+   - same : return only users with the same gender of the user doing the call
+   - both : return everyone (cats included ;-)
+* {showUsersWhoNotParticipate} : null by default, if set to 'yes' then include all users of all apps instead of returning only the users that have the property `ppParticipateInBattleStickers` set to `yes` (that's mainly for development purposes)

 ### Output